ediw8311xht/Flash-Cards-Spring/README.md

 ### URLs

-/flashcards/ is the URL of this project
+/flashcards/ is the SUB-URL of project, obviously can be adjusted.

 ## About